 - Los Angeles: 25 Best Things to Do in Los Angeles – Hollywood, Hikes, And More

 - Northern California: 7 Epic Places to Visit in Northern California

 - Road Trip Itinerary: The Ultimate California Road Trip Itinerary

 - Lake Tahoe: Things to do in Lake Tahoe

 - San Diego: Where To Stay In San Diego – The Best Neighborhoods & Areas

 - Camping in California: Top 10 Best Places to Camp in California

 Did we miss anything?
 What do you think are the best beaches in California?

-Csaba & Bea are passionate travellers, hikers and hobby photographers.
+Csaba & Bea are passionate travelers, hikers, and hobby photographers.
 They left their small home country, Hungary almost 2 years ago and moved to a much bigger one, the US where they have quickly became addicted to national parks, hiking and road trips and started to believe that they can live their dreams.
-Now they are back in Europe again and they continue dreaming and exploring and try to have more adventures and less bullshit in their lives.
 Read about their adventures on their blog Our Wanders.
 Follow them also on Twitter, Instagram, Pinterest and Facebook!